envoyproxy/katacoda-scenarios/file-based-dynamic-routing-configuration/step8.md

                     ]
                 }
             ]
+...
 </pre>

-Start two HTTP servers to handle the incoming requests for the new cluster:
-`docker run -d katacoda/docker-http-server; docker run -d katacoda/docker-http-server;`{{execute}}
+Start two HTTP servers to handle the incoming requests for the new cluster `docker run -d katacoda/docker-http-server; docker run -d katacoda/docker-http-server;`{{execute}}

 Based on how Docker handles file inode tracking, sometimes the filesystem change isn't triggered and detected.
-Force the change with the command `mv cds.conf tmp; mv tmp cds.conf; mv lds.conf tmp; mv tmp lds.conf`{{execute}}
+Force the change with the command: `mv cds.conf tmp; mv tmp cds.conf; mv lds.conf tmp; mv tmp lds.conf`{{execute}}

 Envoy should automatically reload the configuration and add the new cluster.
 You can try running the following command:
 `curl localhost:81`{{execute}}.

+You can notice with the response of each request, that the ID of the nodes changes, corresponding to the nodes of `newTargetCluster`.